nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 Xroad-proxy is the most significant process on the Security Server.
 It is responsible for transmitting messages.

+Also, xroad-proxy process handles message logging and timestamping.
+Instead, message log archiving and cleaning of the message logs is handled by the xroad-addon-messagelog process.

 #### 3.4.2 Encapsulated data

 Xroad-proxy configuration is stored in postgresql database.